Reference documentation for deal.II version Git ab1cc5b 2017-03-24 06:23:49 -0600

 This is the main function which actually performs the postprocessing.
-The last argument is a reference to the postprocessed data which has correct size already and must be filled by this function.
+The second argument is a reference to the postprocessed data which already has correct size and must be filled by this function.

-This function is called when the original data vector represents scalar data, i.e. the finite element in use has only a single vector component.
+This function is called when the finite element field that is being converted into graphical data by DataOut or similar classes represents scalar data, i.e. the finite element in use has only a single vector component.

 This functions returns information about how the individual components of output files that consist of more than one data set are to be interpreted.